-We work closely with our partners and affiliates in Cuba to design custom, private tours for you!
+With Adventure Unbound, discover Cuba’s magnificent culture and landscape on foot or by paddle led by expert local tour guides.
+We work closely with our partners and affiliates in Cuba to design custom and private tours just for you!
 We know all the corners of Cuba from east to west and everything in between, giving us the intimate knowledge needed to arrange special interest tours for birders, herpetologists, trekkers, fishermen, scuba divers, history buffs and more.

 Image & Video Gallery

 Before the arrival of the Spanish in 1492, the island we now know as Cuba was inhabited by the indigenous Taino and Guanahatabey people.
 The Taino are thought to have migrated from mainland South America, arriving on the island in the 3rd century AD.
 By the 15th century, they were the dominant culture in Cuba and spent their time farming, fishing, and hunter-gathering.